SathyaBhat/sathyasays.com/content/posts/2023-04-powershell-fzf.md

 Have you ever been in a situation where you're trying to recall some program or command that you entered in your terminal a while back and can't recall the exact command?
 Wouldn't it be nice if you could do a search in your terminal history loosely based on what you'd typed previously?
 Enter [fzf](https://github.com/junegunn/fzf), for that's what it does. fzf is a command-line [fuzzy finder](https://en.wikipedia.org/wiki/Approximate_string_matching) (hence 'fzf') that can look at your shell command history, processes, bookmarks and more.

 fzf is a seriously awesome tool and every single of my *nix boxes have it installed.
 However, I use Windows a fair bit and wanted to see if there's a way to get fzf running for PowerShell.
-Thanks to [Michael Kelley](https://github.com/kelleyma49/PSFzf) this is possible!
+Thanks to [Michael Kelley and PSFzf](https://github.com/kelleyma49/PSFzf) this is possible!

 ### PSFzf